zhaottcrystal/conifer/README.md

 Phylogenetic inference using conifer
 -----------------------------

-Let's first look at ``conifer``, a framework where you can phylogenetic inference with amino acids sequences or DNA sequences.
+Let's first look at  **conifer**, a framework where you can do phylogenetic inference with amino acids sequences or DNA sequences.
 This framework has incoporated several popular models such as K80 for DNA data or GTR models for both DNA and amino acid sequences.
-However, it is also flexible for you to customize your own selected features to define the rate matrix in the continuous time Markov chains (CTMCs) to perform phylogenetic inference.
+However, it is also flexible for you to customize your own selected features to define the rate matrix in the continuous time Markov chains (CTMCs) framework.
 Moreover, it is general to incorporate new data types where your data can take more than one character to denote a state in the CTMCs.
-This is particular useful when modelling condon evolution or modelling of the co-evolution of groups of interacting amino acid residues.
+This is particular useful when modelling condon evolution or the co-evolution of groups of interacting amino acid residues.

 ### Example:
-We provide an example "SingleProteinModel.java" using amino acid sequences to estimate the rate matrix and tree topology to demonstrate the use of our software.
+We provide an example ``SingleProteinModel.java`` using amino acid sequences to estimate the rate matrix and tree topology to demonstrate the use of our software.
-We paste this code at the end of this tutorial
+We paste this code at the end of this tutorial.

-First assume our tree toplology is fixed and we target at getting a good estimate of the rate matrix.
+First assume our tree toplology is fixed and we target at obtaining a good estimate of the rate matrix.
 We first explain the options provided to this program and then explain how to run this program in command line.
 The ``inputFile`` and ``treeFile`` specifies the path of the alignment file and the tree toplogy file.
-We can ``isExcluded`` to false to perform an adaptive HMC within the MCMC techniques.
-It means that within each MCMC iteration, we will run several steps of leaf frog steps of HMC.
-The two following option of  ``epsilon`` and ``L`` are the step-size and number of leap frog jumps.
-For simplicity, the use can ignore setting up these two paramters since the program will automatically tune good values of  ``epsilon`` and  ``L``  to make the algorithm efficient. ``nMCMCIterations`` defines the total number of MCMC iterations.
+We can set ``isExcluded`` to false to perform an adaptive HMC within the MCMC techniques.
+It means that within each MCMC iteration, we will run several leaf frog steps of HMC which aims at exploring the parameter space more efficiently.
+The two following options of  ``epsilon`` and ``L`` are the step-size and number of leap frog jumps in HMC.
+For simplicity, the user can ignore setting up these two paramters since the program will automatically tune good values of  ``epsilon`` and  ``L`` by default to make the algorithm efficient.  ``nMCMCIterations`` defines the total number of MCMC iterations.
 The default burnin period is 10 percent of  ``nMCMCIterations``.
-The key option is RateMatrixNames class.
+The important option is ``RateMatrixNames`` class.
 This is an enumeration class and it provides several rate matrix structures to perform phylogenetic inference.
 In the code, we select ``PROTEINSIMPLEGTR`` representing the general time reversible (GTR) model for amino acid sequences.
 Later in section
-   ``Extend conifer`` we will provide instructions of how to use own features to define new rate matrices.
+   ``Extend conifer`` we will provide instructions on how to customize user's' features to define new rate matrices.
 Right now we fix the tree topology to update the rate matrix.
-However, if the user would like to infer about the tree topology, just uncomment the block of code that we comment right now.
-We put a nonclock tree prior to the topology and the hyper prior for the branch length is an exponential distribution.
+However, if the user would like to infer about the tree topology, just uncomment the block of code that we comment in ``SingleProteinModel.java`` right now.
+In that block of codes, we put a nonclock tree prior to the topology and the hyper prior for the branch length is an exponential distribution.
 It is worth noting that the tree topology file must be an unrooted tree.

-To run it, you can run it within eclipse or IntelliJ or you can also run it in command line.
+To run it, you can do it either within eclipse or IntelliJ or in command line arguments.

 You can find the classpath by first running it in Eclipse, and then debug it, right click ``SingleProteinModel.java`` and select ``Properties`` and find the classpath information from the ``Command Line`` option.
+One example command line arguments is given as below

 `` /path/to/java -Xmx2g -classpath /path/to/jarfiles conifer.SingleProteinModel
 -inputFile /path/to/alignment.txt  -treeFile /path/to/tree.nwk.txt